qrvey/partner-portal/docs/embedding/widgets/analytics/formula-modal.md

 <div style="text-align: justify">

-This document shows how to implement Formulas Modal.
+This document shows how to implement the Formulas Modal dialog.

-Inside of this document, we will check what configuration object, event, listeners, menthods are needed to widget works.
+Below you will find details of the configuration object, event, listeners, menthods available with this widget.

 > This Formulas Modal widget requires `"<my_cdn>"/formula-modal/anformulamodal.js` script file and use of the `<an-formula-modal>` Custom HTML Tag.